raffaele-99/obs/Web/SQLi.md

 ```sql
 SELECT IF(1=2,(SELECT table_name FROM information_schema.tables),'a')
 ```

+### Check your query can cause a time delay in the application

 **If it does not seem to return specific results depending on your injection...**
 - ...and it does not seem to be modifying the response of the application in any way, check out